Gordon Hanley

-Gordon Hanley (born 9 September 1954) is an Australian visual artist based in Brisbane who paints in the realist and photorealist art style.
+Gordon Hanley (born 9 September 1954) is an Australian visual artist based in Brisbane, Queensland, who paints in the realist and photorealist art style.
 A self-taught artist, his art mainly consists of paintings, drawings and masks.
 He creates watercolours of mainly urban scenes of small town Australia and highly detailed paintings of birds.
 More recently he has become involve din silverpoint drawing as well.
 Most of his recent work features drawings in 24ct gold and pure silver on paper with prepared grounds of his own design and development.
 His current work in this medium features in photorealist style.

 Education and early life

 Hanley was born in Southport, England and migrated to Australia with his parents in May 1960 as part of the assisted passage scheme.
 His family lived in Melbourne, Brisbane, and Sydney, followed by Park Ridge.
 He attended Beaudesert State High School (rural SE Queensland) and Randwick State High School (Sydney).

 Hanley attended the University of New South Wales and then University of Queensland and holds a BSc, B.A. and Dip Ed.
 He served five years in the Royal Australian Navy.
 He then worked as a high school teacher while developing artistic skill and a portfolio.